Saturday, April 13, 2013

 In conclusion: I hope I have satisfied my hobgoblin, without further offending my creator.
 I may have permanently alienated my Presbyterian-pastor wife, a good girl who hates my bad-boy interpretation of Genesis.
 These are the risks of writing things down.

-(God may also hate my interpretation of Genesis, but they’ll have to admit it sticks closely to the text, which shows him as a blustering autocrat, fiercely jealous of his own territory.
-It may not have happened exactly the way the Bible relates it, but who has written a better story to explain the origin of the human spirit, and its bitter consequences?)
+God may also hate my interpretation of Genesis, but will have to admit it sticks closely to the text, which shows him as a blustering autocrat, fiercely jealous of his own territory.
+It may not have happened exactly the way the Bible relates it, but who has written a better story to explain the origin of the human spirit, and its bitter consequences?

-In the end my definition of art as protest isn’t wrong.
 All legitimate art is protest, whether against human injustice, or just the impermanence of existence.
 Still, at some point protest can turn into prayer, and achieve a harmony, even unison, that is a foretaste of heaven.
 You see and hear it every day, from the seated Buddha to the simplest folk-tune.
+Taste and see.

 -- Copyright 2013 by Tom Phillips